 Welcome to City Year London

-Diverse, dynamic and dedicated to tackling educational inequality, City Year London empowers 18 to 25-year-olds to support and inspire pupils growing up in some of our most disadvantaged communities.
+Diverse, dynamic and dedicated to tackling educational inequality, City Year London empowers 18 to 25-year-olds to support and inspire pupils furthest from opportunity.
 By giving back, our volunteers also gain - through skills development and networking opportunities useful for any career.

 Supporting pupils to succeed